Reviews You Can Rely On

 Credit: Kyle Hameister

 The SOG PowerAccess Deluxe is SOG's most feature-rich multi-tool, but it still comes up short compared to other options.
 Notably, it doesn't have scissors, as mentioned.
-It does have a clever (if redundant) suite of the screw, bit, and socket driving options.
+It does have a clever (if redundant) suite of screw, bit, and socket driving options.
 The feature set of the Leatherman Signal also deserves mention.
 The Signal is optimized for outdoor and survival use.
-It has numerous attributes that appear on no other tools in our test.
-There is a signal whistle, fire starter, hammer surface, and blade sharpener, all relatively rare in the tool sets of its competitors.
+It has numerous attributes that appear on no other tool in our test.
+There is a signal whistle, a fire starter, a hammer surface, and a blade sharpener, all relatively rare in the tool sets of its competitors.

 We shouldn't be surprised when a multi-tool includes a multi-surface blade (serrated and straight).
 We wish these blades were all straight, but we must be in the minority here.